netvc/testing/draft-ietf-netvc-testing.md

 ## Ranges

 For all tests described in this document, quantizers of an anchor codec are used to determine the quality ranges.
 The anchor codec used for ranges is libvpx 1.5.0 run with VP9 and High Latency CQP settings.
 The quality range used is that achieved between cq-level 20 and 55.
-The resulting quality ranges are available for download FIXME.

 # Test Sequences